 I grew up in the South in the shadow of Stone Mountain—the same Stone Mountain where the Klu Klux Klan was both founded in Georgia and was later revived, the north face of which is etched with so-called heroes of the Confederacy, and from where Martin Luther King, Jr. dared to dream that the ring of freedom for all people would one day overcome the dissonance of hate.
 History collides here.
 It is a place where the sins of the past still linger, screaming though silent, without recognition and without repentance.
 The future seems at times on hold, unable to escape its haunted past, though the present always reserves some ounce of hope.

 One of the main reasons this tension remains so thick is that there hangs in the air a deceptive lie that re-writes history, distorts the present and burdens the future.
 That lie is the narrative of the Lost Cause.
-The Lost Cause is a false narrative of the Civil War that attempted to craft a new identity for the defunct Confederacy whose defeat left its followers without an identify.
+The Lost Cause is a false narrative of the Civil War that attempted to craft a new identity for the defunct Confederacy whose defeat left its followers without an identity.
 The Lost Cause narrative can be summarized in three key themes.
 One, it romanticizes the Civil War as a struggle against the villain aggressor from the North, viewing the South as the victim and worthy recipient of pity.
-Second, as an attempt to preserve its shattered past and retain some hope for a distinct southern identify in the future, the Lost Cause venerates the virtues of antebellum southern life.
+Second, as an attempt to preserve its shattered past and retain some hope for a distinct southern identity in the future, the Lost Cause venerates the virtues of antebellum southern life.
 Third, in some twisted way of reckoning with the inhumane horrors of the cause for which they fought, the Lost Cause denies slavery was the cause for which the Confederacy took up its swords and readied its rifles.

 The persistence of the Lost Cause narrative in the white South blindly perpetuates the racial tensions that divide even the one church of Christ.